department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/tech/architecture-plan.md

 S3 bucket
 ---------

 This is where the initial flat file is stored before it is parsed.
+The name of the production S3 bucket is: dsva-vagov-prod-1095b-form-uploads

 **Steps**